The COVID vaccine and bivalent booster for kids 6 months-5 years

 Moderna is proposing a 2-dose series of 25mcg each while Pfizer is proposing a 3-dose series of 3mcg each.
 (Thank you @sciencewhizliz for this graphic).

-Below is the dosing regimen as outlined from CDC’s ACIP committee:
+Below is the dosing regimen as outlined from CDC’s ACIP committee (of note, as of December 10th, 2022, this recommendation has changed to include the updated bivalent booster):

 ACIP is allowing a 3-8 week interval between dose 1 and 2 of Pfizer and a 4-8 week interval of dose 1 and 2 of Moderna for healthy children.